dewaka/dewaka.github.io/_posts/2020-03-18-digital-minimalism.md

 ## What is digital minimalism?

-Cal Newport defines digital minimalism as follows[^cm-definition],
+Cal Newport defines digital minimalism as follows[^dm-definition],

 > A philosophy of technology use in which you focus your online time on a small
 > number of carefully selected and optimized activities that strongly support